-Brazilian student Joao Felipe Galon Sa, didn't speak any ENglish when he arrived in Canada.
+During my interview with young Brazilian student Joao Felipe Galon Sa, he told me how he has improved in his studies since his arrival to Canada, two years ago, not speaking any English.
 “On the flight over, I was seated next to a Canadian who kept asking me ‘Do you want milk?
 Do you want milk?’
 But I didn’t even know the meaning of the word milk,” he remembers.

 When asked for tips on how to do better with homework, he gave me the same old song and dance: read books (even though he admitted not being a big reader himself), have a good dictionary on hand (which can be from your first language), count on friends, teachers and parents, if possible.

 It was his last piece of advice that struck me the most.
 Joao turned to me and claimed, “I know you won’t believe it, but what really helped with my English was playing videogames.”